VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 > So, even when you miss the terminal output, you can check the out.txt file to see what was printed out during the run.
 > Also, you can use "grep -ir XXX out.txt" to see if XXX is included in out.txt.

 Please make sure that your implementation is working correctly by running a model and checking if it indeed gives the desired output when the mass-transfer rate exceeds the threshold.
-In the PGSTAR plot, you can find the mass transfer rate (blue line) in the upper right corner (`lg_mtransfer_rate` in logarithmic scale).
+In the PGSTAR plot, you can find the mass transfer rate in the upper right corner (`lg_mtransfer_rate`: mass transfer rate in Msun/yr in log).
 This run should end with the following print out in the terminal:
 ```
  *********************************************
  **** Terminated at core carbon depletion ****